Cmetankaaa/rsschool-cv1/cv.md

 ***

 ## **Education**
-- trade and economic сollege (training)
+- Molodechno Trade and Economic College of Belkoopsoyuz (training)